-I have been wanting to try this recipe forever and I finally had a chance this past weekend.
-I loved that it was easy and could be set to soak overnight.
+I love that this creme brulee French toast is so easy and could be set to soak overnight.
 In the morning, simply mix up the sugar mixture and pop in the oven.
 And in 30 short minutes, I was rewarded with honestly, the best French toast I’ve ever eaten!

 A couple of things to keep in mind with this dish.
 First, use a baking sheet with higher sides (1-inch-ish).
 I only have one baking sheet like that, so rather than use the two, I just removed the soaked bread temporarily and rinsed off the baking sheet before using it to bake on.

 Be sure to spread the brown sugar mixture/butter mixture over the entire pan in a thin even layer.
 This will ensure a nice crispy layer for each piece of French toast.

 For serving, a small drizzle of maple syrup is perfect.
 You don’t need much more sweetness, but the flavour is nice.
 A side of fruit and lightly sweetened whipped cream is a great addition.

 - 5 large eggs, (or 6 whole eggs in place of extra yolks)